 It is likely that expansion of melt ponds at higher elevations is partly controlled by spikes in the SMB immediately prior to pond development, especially towards the end of the melt season.
-In summer 2017, SGL development at higher elevations occurred later in the melt season (Figure 3), despite the daily Ta already falling below 0°C. The week prior to July 20th, 2017 (Figure 3a), SMB was mostly positive at elevations greater than 900 m (Figure S4a), however for the five days prior to August 23rd, 2017 (Figure 3b), SMB returned to negative at these higher altitudes (Figure S4b), despite an overall trend towards a positive SMB at lower elevations (Figure S4c).
-Therefore, not only the local meteorology but also the SMB controls the SGL development, especially at higher elevations.
+In summer 2017, SGL development at higher elevations occurred later in the melt season (Figure 3; yellow outlines at elevations greater than 900 m a.s.l. are only visible in August), despite the daily Ta already falling below 0°C. The week prior to July 20th, 2017 (Figure 3a), SMB was mostly positive at elevations greater than 900 m (Figure S2a), however for the five days prior to August 23rd, 2017 (Figure 3b), SMB returned to negative at these higher altitudes (Figure S2b), despite an overall trend towards a positive SMB at lower elevations (Figure S2c).
+Therefore, not only the local meteorology controls the SGL development, especially at higher elevations.

-4 Discussion
+470471 4 Discussion